6 Different Types of Termites

 In other words, they are more adaptable to colony expansion than other termites.
 Unlike other termites, these are not black.
 They have a considerably creamier color hue, which makes them stand out.

-Drywood termites, unlike many other different types of termites species, are not driven by moisture; therefore, you can discover them on a warm, bright day.
+Drywood termites, unlike many other types of termite species, are not driven by moisture; therefore, you can discover them on a warm, bright day.

 The colony grows when we move infested furniture or pieces of wood without being cautious.
-So, the first step toward prevention is to be wary of any wood that appears suspicious.
+So, the first step toward prevention is being wary of suspicious wood.

-If you have huge trees on your property, make sure to clean up any large branches that fall to the ground.
+If you have huge trees on your property, clean up any large branches that fall to the ground.
 Finally, prevent scattering scraps around your property.
 It’s worth it to pay attention to staying clean and sanitary.

 Sub-Types Include